 The History of the British Shorthair Cat

-The oldest pedigree breed in England and once known as the British Blue as that was their only coat colour, they are thought to have descended from domestic cats imported from Egypt.
+They're the oldest pedigree breed in England and once known as the British Blue as that was their only coat colour, they are thought to have descended from domestic cats imported from Egypt.
 They became extremely popular in the Victorian era and were the only breed to be shown at some of the earliest cat shows.
-They almost became extinct after the World wars but were revitalised in the ensuing years, with the American Cat Association accepting the breed in 1967 followed by the International Cat Association and Cat Fanciers Association in 1979 and 1980 respectively.
+They almost became extinct after the World Wars but were revitalised, with the American Cat Association accepting the breed in 1967 followed by the International Cat Association and Cat Fanciers Association in 1979 and 1980 respectively.
 Since then the breed has only grown further in popularity and can be seen in almost every coat colour - the most popular is still Blue (grey).

 British Shorthair Kitten Shopping List